SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Technique details of

 \subsection{\saferedirector Sampling}

-Unlike editing-based approaches that require modifications to specific components of the image generation model (\textit{Obs.
-4}), \saferedirector functions in a strictly plug-and-play and non-invasive manner by introducing lightweight hooks into the diffusion pipeline at inference time.
-All safety logic and redirection are implemented externally, with no need for backbone modification or retraining.
-Integration occurs at three key points:

-\begin{itemize} \item \textbf{Prompt Encoder:} The input prompt $p$ is encoded via the frozen text encoder, generating the baseline token embedding $p_\mathrm{emb}$ for subsequent detection and intervention. \item \textbf{U-Net Forward:} At each denoising step $t$, the current latent $\mathbf{z}_t$, prompt embedding $p_\mathrm{emb}$, and timestep $t$ are passed to the \saferedirector.
-If unsafe content is detected by the classifier (i.e., $p_\mathrm{emb}$ is unsafe), the cross-attention conditioning (\texttt{encoder\_hidden\_states}) is replaced with the redirected prompt embedding $\hat{p}_\mathrm{emb}$.
-Otherwise, the original embedding $p_\mathrm{emb}$ is retained. \item \textbf{Scheduler:} A cooldown schedule is used to ensure temporal stability; interventions persist for $K$ steps after unsafe content is detected, which mitigates oscillations and repeated corrections. \end{itemize}
+Unlike editing-based approaches that modify internal components of the image generation model (\textit{Obs.
+4}), \saferedirector is implemented via lightweight inference-time hooks within the diffusion pipeline, without modifying the backbone or retraining.
+Integration occurs at three key points: \begin{itemize} \item \textbf{Prompt Encoder:} The input prompt $p$ is encoded via the frozen text encoder, generating the baseline token embedding $p_\mathrm{emb}$ for subsequent detection and intervention. \item \textbf{U-Net Forward:} At each denoising step $t$, the current latent $\mathbf{z}_t$, the original prompt embedding $p_\mathrm{emb}$, and timestep $t$ are passed to \saferedirector.
+If the classifier predicts an unsafe state, the cross-attention conditioning (\texttt{encoder\_hidden\_states}) is replaced with the redirected prompt embedding $\hat{p}_\mathrm{emb}$; otherwise, the current conditioning is retained. \item \textbf{Scheduler:} A cooldown schedule is used to ensure temporal stability; interventions persist for $K$ steps after unsafe content is detected, which mitigates oscillations and repeated corrections. \end{itemize}